-These dimensions include anything that is left at the fair.
+These dimensions include anything that is on display for your project at the fair.
 If the display needs a brace or an easel, the space that these items occupy is included in the size measurement.
 A trifold display board is the simplest to use.
 Other designs are acceptable provided that they are free standing and fit within the size constraints.
 Prior to the fair, set up the project at home and double check the dimensions.
 The size limitations are absolute.

 What to Bring

 First time participants seem to think that they have to bring all their laboratory equipment and/or gadgets to show their work.
 This really is not what the display is all about.
-No commercial equipment of any type is allowed as part of the display except during final judging.
-Furthermore, no power will be provided for the project until the finalist judging.
+Commercial equipment is only allowed during finalist judging if it is an integral part of your project.
+If you need power for your project it should be requested as part of your registration.

 In the preliminary judging round, judges are looking for a description of what you set out to do, how you did it, special apparatus that you might have developed, your data, your interpretation of the data, results, and conclusions.

 For most projects all of this can be accomplished using a poster display with laboratory notebooks, key references, previous work, and a research report to provide details that are too complex for the backboard.